|Prominent Traditional leaders|

 In 1884, Otto Von Bismarck, a powerful German leader, invited all European powers a conference in Berlin where they divided the African continent amongst themselves.

 In 1890, the Germans and the British met and drew up the boundaries between the British areas and the German Territory of Tanganyika.
-This was known as Anglo-German Agreement of 1890.
+This was known as the Anglo-German Agreement of 1890.

 Colonial administration used this method to rule people in colonies.